-The doors must be unlocked before you can open them from the inside.
+The doors must be unlocked before you can open them.
 The passenger door can be locked when open, and will stay locked when you close it; the driver's door cannot be locked when open unless you hold the door handle open.
 Both doors can be locked and unlocked from the outside with the key.